ThalesChief/DropDown-Menu/README.md

 I created this dropDown menu using coronasdk widget library.

-This library use CoronaLabs widget library.
+This file uses CoronaLabs widget library.
 Its an Open Source library that you can find in this link: https://github.com/coronalabs/framework-widget

 This is an example of its usage: